Information about Citalopram

 How citalopram works

-Citalopram works by increasing the levels of serotonin, a chemical messenger in the brain.
+Citalopram is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
+It works by increasing the levels of serotonin, a chemical messenger in the brain.
 This improves mood and physical symptoms in depression and relieves symptoms of panic and obsessive disorders.

 Common side effects of citalopram

-Sleep disorder, Fatigue, Nausea, Dry mouth, Increased sweating, Weakness.
+Sleep disorder, Fatigue, Nausea, Dryness in mouth, Increased sweating, Weakness

 Available Medicine for Citalopram

 - ₹46 to ₹128Sun Pharmaceutical Industries Ltd3 variant(s)

 - ₹28 to ₹52Unichem Laboratories Ltd2 variant(s)